-The customary, everyday method of communication with students is via email.
+The customary, everyday method of communication with students is via their UTHealth email address.
 Each SON student is provided a UTHealth email address.
-SON students must ensure that they are able to receive and send email messages.
-Problems either receiving or sending email messages should be reported to the HELP desk at 713-500-4848.
-It is each student's responsibility to check for new email messages on a daily basis and respond when necessary.
+SON students must ensure that they are able to receive and send UTHealth email messages.
+Problems either receiving or sending email messages should be reported to the HELP desk at (713) 486-4848.
+It is each student's responsibility to check for new UTHealth email messages on a daily basis and respond when necessary.
 Students have limited space on the email server and must empty their "in boxes" and "sent boxes" periodically to make sure they continue to receive all email messages.